 In conversation with Udo Philippus, Head of Unit Labor Market and Vocational Training Policy, Headmaster Dirk Thormann presented the spectrum of language training on campus.

 Dr. Claudia Hillinger, Head of the International Office of the Friedrich Schiller University, Jena expressed her interest to cooperate with IGS on the internationalisation of teacher training.

 About 3000 people with Vietnamese origin live in the Free State of Thuringia, State Secretary Malte Krückels reported at a reception on the Indochina Queen.

 The captain of the ship received great applause, when it turned out that he had completed his training in Thüringen before returning to Vietnam.

-11.04.2019 On Thursday, many parents and friends of the IGS visited the campus to get a glimpse of the educational technology used in IGS classrooms.
+11.04.2019: On Thursday, many parents and friends of the IGS visited the campus to get a glimpse of the educational technology used in IGS classrooms.
 The students themselves facilitated stations where they taught visitors of the InterTech event about green-screening, the use of the Adobe Creative Suite and about their community projects.
-But it was also hands on!
-Parents got to design their own video game character, be a star in the IGS newscast, try out the smartboard, and learn vocabulary with Quizlet.
-Of course, there are many ways to integrate tech in the classroom but it is especially helpful for learning languages.
+But it was also hands on.
+Parents got to design their own video game character, acted as TV stars in the IGS newscast, tried out the smartboard, and learned vocabulary using Quizlet.
+Of course, there are many ways to integrate tech in the classroom.
+However, it is especially helpful for learning languages.
 With Quizlet IGS has found an engaging and effective way to keep track and learn vocabulary as well as content.
-Mr. Brian Caleda and Ms. Franziska Barnickel organised InterTech together with the students.
-Thanks to the teachers, who supported the event.
+Brian Caleda and Franziska Barnickel organised InterTech together with the students.

 It’s the year of the Pangolin here at IGS!
 Pangolins are indigenous to Vietnam.
 For the last few months our primary students have been learning all about one